sunilvb/spring-kafka-registry/README.md

 </plugin>

 ```
-The following command in maven lifecycle phase will do the trick and put the generated classes in : spring-kafka-registry\target\generated\avro\
+The following command in maven lifecycle phase will do the trick and put the generated classes in :
+spring-kafka-registry\target\generated\avro\

 ```
 mvn generate-sources
 ```

+The generated source code comes in very handy to process messages in our application.
+Let's see how this is done.
+Opent the maind application class SpringKafkaRegistryApplication.java from:
+spring-kafka-registry\src\main\java\com\sunilvb\demo
+Notice that

 We can then compile and build the jar file and create a docker container as below: